tsolomko/SWCompression/README.md

 Both ZIP and 7-Zip containers have compression method which is most likely to be used when compressing files into them.
 This is Deflate for ZIP and LZMA/LZMA2 for 7-Zip.
-Thus, 'SWCompression/ZIP' subspec have 'SWCompression/Deflate' subspec as a dependency and 'SWCompression/LZMA' subspec is a dependency for 'SWCompression/SevenZip'.
+Thus, SWCompression/ZIP subspec have SWCompression/Deflate subspec as a dependency and SWCompression/LZMA subspec as a dependency for SWCompression/SevenZip.

 But both these containers support other compression methods, some of them are implemented in SWCompression.